gitbls/sdm/Docs/Plugins.md

 ### hotspot

 The hotspot plugin configures the system to be a WiFi hotspot.
 On Bullseye and earlier the hotspot is implemented with hostapd/dnsmasq.
-On Bookworm it's implemented using Network Manager (nm).
+On Bookworm it's implemented using NetworkManager (nm).

 #### Arguments